Andrzej Halemba: Translations for the evangelization

 The Mambwe people were the first of 72 local tribes to accept Catholic missionaries.
-First, White Fathers stopped in Mambwe Mwela, and bought 200 slaves from Arabs who transported them by the old "slave road", connecting the North Province with the Atlantic and the Indian Ocean, as described by Stevenson.
+First, White Fathers stopped in Mambwe Mwela, and bought 200 slaves from Arabs who transported them by the old slave road, Stevenson Road, connecting the North Province with the Atlantic and the Indian Ocean, as described by Stevenson.
 This is also where the first Christian settlement and school were established.

 However, until that time, the Mambwe people did not have a good translation of the New Testament in their mother tongue.
 They were reluctant to use the existing Protestant translation from the late nineteenth century with numerous borrowings derived from Swahili, outdated linguistic forms, and lots of grammatical inconsistencies.
 Therefore, a new, more understandable translation was needed, especially for the younger generation.
 Fr Halemba, assisted by a group of local consultants, took up the challenge and translated the New Testament into the language of the Mambwe people in just two years.
 Polish missionaries from Fidei Donum printed it out as a gift on the occasion of the jubilee of the centenary of the Catholic Church in Zambia in 1991.

 In 1994, he published the Mambwe-English dictionary, on which he has worked for ten years (1984-1994); it contains 17,500 entries and is the most extensive existing dictionary of the Bantu language in Zambia.
 In 2007, he released two important publications: the English-Mambwe Dictionary, based on the Oxford Advanced Learner's Dictionary and containing 21,300 entries, as well as a grammar of the Mambwe language.
 In addition, Fr Halemba edited and published the work of the African missionary, White Father Marcel Petitclair, the Roman Missal in the Mambwe language.
-In 2009, Fr Halemba contributed to the publication of the Bible for children in Mambwe: "God speaks to His Children", and compiled and completed a three-volume liturgical guide for catechists ("Mambwe Liturgical Lectionaries A, B and C"), also initiated by Fr Marcel Petitclair M. Afr.
+In 2009, Fr Halemba contributed to the publication of the Bible for children in Mambwe, God speaks to His Children, and compiled and completed a three-volume liturgical guide for catechists ("Mambwe Liturgical Lectionaries A, B and C"), also initiated by Fr Marcel Petitclair M. Afr.